Biography Biography Biography

 Karin Putsch-Grassi was born in Germany in 1960.
 She did her apprenticeship in Albrecht Kiedaisch’s Ceramics studio in Tübingen.
 In 1982 she went to Florence, where she earned a “Maestro d’Arte” diploma at the “Istituto d’Arte” under the ceramicists Salvatore and Stefano Cipolla

 She realised her first ceramics in her own studio, where she experimented with local clays, glazes and firings.
 To this end, she built various wood-burning kilns that were always more sophisticated in their structure and dimensions.
-After attending several workshops given by John Colbeck, in 1989 she moved to London for a year and took a diploma in ceramic art at the Goldsmiths’ College.
+After attending several workshops given by John Colbeck, in 1989 she moved to London for a year and took a postgraduate diploma in ceramic art at the Goldsmiths’ College.
 She then moved back to Tuscany, where the birth of her three children inspired her to undertake an enthusiastic teaching career.

 She has participated in various seminars all over Europe, where she has been able to explore always more innovative techniques under the Master Ceramicists Takeshi Yasuda, Ruthanne Tudball, Wally Keeler, and Daphene Corregan.